aschueppert/portfolio-aschuep/docs/assignments/assignment2.md

 #### Storyboard
 ![soccer story](assets/story2.png){style=" display: block; margin: 0 auto;" width="1000" }
 #### Notes on Brittleness/Unclear Areas:
-* How do users get reminders about events
+* How do users get reminders about events?
-* How to promote public events from private profile
+* How to promote public events from private profile?
 ### Story 3: Planning Concert
 #### Motivation
 Ella is a singer who wants to host a concert on campus but she doesn't know where and how she should host it.
 #### Storyboard
 ![concert 2 story](assets/story3.png){style=" display: block; margin: 0 auto;" width="1000" }
 #### Notes on Brittleness/Unclear Areas:
-* How to easily move posts into different saved boards
+* How to easily move posts into different saved boards?
-* How to create new boards when you come across a post
+* How to create new boards when you come across a post?